 Why?
 Because healthcare is big data.
 And to understand big data, you need an even bigger solution.
 Likewise the solution must handle millions of records across multiple years and summarize, sort and visualize that data.
 Visualizations allow users to interact and truly see the data on any modern device–computers, tablets and mobile devices.
 In contrast, without such a tool, a hospice’s data just makes noise.

 Introducing HospBI: Our Agile Hospice Business Intelligence Reporting Overlay

 Therefore, our solution is exactly like it sounds.
 Our ‘overlay’ doesn’t replace but rather enhances your existing EMR.
-Better yet, we’ll soon your enhance your accounting, payroll and other systems.
+Better yet, we’ll enhance and integrate your accounting, payroll and other systems.
 How do we do this?
 Similarly to most industry solutions, we port your big data into an intuitive, easy-to-consume format using an ‘Extract, Translate, Load’ or ‘ETL’ process.
 Furthermore we have surveyed the field and settled on two current industry-leading solutions: Tableau and Microsoft PowerBI.
 Better yet, because we already use most major patient management systems, we are EMR-agnostic.
 Simply put, this means we can work within most if not all of the major players out there.

 Almost anyone we talk to agrees: asking your existing EMR vendor write new reports or modify existing ones can be extremely frustrating.
 In fact, if you could snap your fingers and get exactly what you want from your systems, we wouldn’t need to offer this type of solution!